 An English literature A level demonstrates to prospective universities and employers that you have strong analytical, research and composition skills, high standards of academic written expression, the ability to engage critically with a range of texts and explore interpretations and good knowledge of literary, historical and social contexts.
-English literature A level equips you with skills needed in careers such as law, journalism and media, education, the creative arts, publishing and the civil service.
+English Literature is one of the Russell Group universities' ' facilitating' subjects - so called becausechoosing them at A-level allows a wide range of options for degree study.
+English Literature A-level is anessential subject for an English degree.
+Some drama, media studies, American studies and law degree courses will also ask for an English literature or language A-level.
+The Russell Group Informed Choices guide also recommends English Literature A-level for those who want to take degree courses in classics, French and other modern languages, teacher training, history, history of art, politics and religious studies.